Praying for the day when all cancers can be prevented or cured

-Annual services are now held in various locations including Chester, Lampeter and Glasgow, with other services being held in different parts of the UK.
+Annual services are now held in various locations including Lampeter, Chester, Birmingham, Glasgow and Belfast.

 Please get in touch with Pause For Hope to discover more about our work, how you can be involved or how to donate.
 We thank you for your support.

 c/o Roy Castle Lung Cancer Foundation, Cotton Exchange, Old Hall Street, Liverpool, L3 9LQ